Concordium/Testnet3-Challenges/status.md

   * ⚠️ On Sunday, October 25th, between 5am and 11am BST, there might be disruption in the identity issuing service, due to scheduled maintenance on the side of our identity issuer.

-### ⚠️ Challenges & supporting tooling
+### ✅ Challenges & supporting tooling

-* Investigating: Known issue for large log size submission for challenges requiring it.
-  * No need to post logs for now, just keep the logs until we advise the changed submission process.
-  * This will also cover the out-of-memory issues with `concordium-node-retrieve-logs`
+* No known major issues

+See [Issues](https://github.com/Concordium/Testnet3-Challenges/issues) for existing reports & statuses before posting an issue.

 ### FAQs and Troubleshooting